The 10th East Asian Regional Conference in Alternative Geography

 Grants will be awarded in US dollar cash after awardees’ presentations at the conference venue.
 Please note that due to financial constraints, this travel grant award will be limited to three selected applicants.

-We have arranged a small local excursion around NTU on Dec.
-10 in the late-afternoon.
+We have arranged a small local excursion around NTU.
 During the excursion, attendees will visit two important informal settlements with hisotry of resisting force eviction: Treasure Rock and Toad Mountain.
 This excursion is completely voluntary and will charge no extra fees for our registered attendees.
 Please note that spots are limited to 40 and will be filled on a first come, first served basis, but local attendees who are not presenters/moderators/discussants may not register for the excursion.

 Treasure Rock and Toad Mountain: Witness the history of Taiwanese settlements and the regeneration of communities